What other names is L-carnitine known by?

 What is L-carnitine?

-are used to increase L-carnitine levels in people whose natural level of L-carnitine is too low because they have a genetic disorder, are taking certain drugs (valproic acid
+are taken by mouth to increase L-carnitine levels in people whose natural level of L-carnitine is too low because they have a genetic disorder, are taking certain drugs (such as valproic acid

 ), or because they are undergoing a medical procedure (hemodialysis for kidney disease